HOME

 NEXT

-Scott 467 Scott J43 Scott J44
+Brito on Portuguese India Scott 467 Brito on Portuguese India Scott J43 Brito on Portuguese India Scott J44

-PORTUGUESE INDIA, 1946, the 3rd centenary de Brito's birth, Scott 467
+PORTUGUESE INDIA, 1946, the tercentenary de Brito's birth, Scott 467

-Surcharged as a postage due stamp in 1951, Scott J43-44
+surcharged as a postage due stamp in 1951, Scott J43-44

-(design based on a drawing of Albert Sousa),
+(design based on a drawing of Albert Sousa)

 John de Brito was of Portuguese nobility and the son of a governor of Brazil.
 He entered the Jesuits in Lisbon in 1662, was ordained in 1673, and left that year for the mission in India.
 He worked mostly in Madura.
 At the time Christians belonged mostly to the lower castes.
 John aimed at converting the higher castes, the better to establish Christianity in the region, and to do so he became a pandaraswami, an Indian ascetic, who could approach all castes.
 He adopted the appropriate dress and life style of such an ascetic, one of the first of the Jesuits missionaries to do so.
 One of his converts, Prince Tadaya Theva, upon becoming Christian put aside all his wives except one.
-One of the rejected wives complained to her uncle, the raja of Marava who eventually had Brito executed.
-More
+One of the rejected wives complained to her uncle, the Raja of Marava who had Brito executed.

-Scott 471a
+Brito on Portuguese India Scott 471a

-Scott 690 Scott 692
+Brito on Portuguese Scott 690 Brito on Portuguese Scott 692

-Scott 689 Scott 691 imperf Scott 691
+Brito on Portuguese Scott 689 Brito on Portuguese Scott 691 imperf Brito on Portuguese Scott 691

-PORTUGAL, 1948, the 3rd centenary de Brito's birth, Scott 689-692
+PORTUGAL, 1948, the tercentenary de Brito's birth, Scott 689-692

 NEXT